COMPONENT PRICES

 METHODOLOGY

-LCP (LAPP Copper Price) and LAP (LAPP Aluminium Price) are derived from LME cash settlements, ECB euro reference rate, cathode premium and ancillary surcharges.
-LAPP applies the previous month's daily average for the next month's quotation.
-Real cable prices additionally include cable type, Metal Base, construction, shielding, standards, conversion and logistics.
+LCP (LAPP Copper Price) and LAP (LAPP Aluminium Price) are derived from LME cash settlements, the ECB euro reference rate, a cathode premium and ancillary surcharges.
+LAPP applies the previous month's average for the next month's quotation.
+Real cable prices additionally include cable type, metal base, construction, shielding, standards, conversion and logistics.

 AT A GLANCE